Festo1/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * Don’t forget to push your header file.

-## The Protypes that to be used to test in the Project.
+## The Protypes to be used in performing tests during the Project.

 * int _putchar(char c);